New and coming soon restaurants around Winston-Salem

 July-August

-The business started as a food truck and will now serve hot and cold nitro-based drinks at their new brick-and-mortar shop.
+The business started as a food truck and will now serve hot and cold nitro-based drinks at its new brick-and-mortar shop.

 Owned by Bobby Boy Bakeshop owner, the fine dining restaurant will serve pizza and gelato to satisfy your sweet tooth.